carlhako/weatherfeed/README.md

 Change detailed forecast object to an array type, this will allow the arduino to access detailed forecast.
 Scrape warnings and cyclone warning centre data.
 Generate an index page which will grab the national forecast data, using this a list of supported state and towns can easily be listed with urls to simple and detailed forecast.
+Push arduino sketch and some pics of project when completed.

 Updates